CalebBell/chemicals/README.rst

     >>> Pc(CAS_water)   # Critical pressure [Pa]
     22048320.0
     >>> Vc(CAS_water)   # Critical volume [m^3/mol]
-    5.6000000000000006e-05
+    5.600e-05
     >>> Hfus(CAS_water) # Heat of fusion [J/mol]
     6010.0
-    >>> Hfs(CAS_water)  # Solid heat of formation [J/mol]
+    >>> Hfs('101-81-5')  # Solid heat of formation of Diphenylmethane, [J/mol]
-    None
+    71500.0
     >>> Hfl(CAS_water)  # Liquid heat of formation [J/mol]
     -285825.0
     >>> Hfg(CAS_water)  # Gas heat of formation [J/mol]
     -241822.0
-    >>> S0s(CAS_water)  # Absolute solid enthalpy of formation [J/mol/K]
+    >>> S0s('101-81-5')  # Absolute solid enthalpy of formation of Diphenylmethane [J/mol/K]
-    None
+    239.3
     >>> S0l(CAS_water)  # Absolute liquid enthalpy of formation [J/mol/K]
     70.0
     >>> S0g(CAS_water)  # Absolute gas enthalpy of formation [J/mol/K]
     188.8

 Such "lookup functions" search through many databanks until the value for the given CASRN is found.
 When no value is available, None is returned.
-Note that some properties, including the solid heat of formation (Hfs) and absolute entropy of formation (S0s) are missing for water.
+Note that chemicals is not a project to exhaustively obtain recommended property values for all properties and chemicals; it is a collection of cited and openly published data and equations.

 You can optionally pass a "method" to select  which from databank to retrieve data:

 .. code-block:: python